-It is a key part of my argument that the US will enjoy a Golden Age and see a return of the "Roaring Twenties" during the 2020's.
+It is a key part of my argument that the U.S. will enjoy a Golden Age and see a return of the "Roaring Twenties" during the 2020s.

-Al is now deciding the outcome of political campaigns.
+A.I. is now deciding the outcome of political campaigns.

-The party that figured out that a "Donate Now and Receive a Free Gift" button on a fundraising website raises vastly more money than a "Contribute Now" button.

-That financed wins in the popular vote in six out of the last seven presidential elections.
-Thank Al.
+The party that figured out that a "Donate Now and Receive a Free Gift" button on a fundraising website raises vastly more money than a "Contribute Now" button wins in the popular vote in six out of the past seven presidential elections.
+Thank A.I.

-Al is now dictating campaign schedules, and even determining the content of candidate speeches.
+A.I. is now dictating campaign schedules, and even determining the content of candidate speeches.